 Wave interference

-The output window shown in Figure 3 is giving qualitative evidence of the processing of the model.
-In the example in Figure 4 there are 2 external (red stars) and 3 internal stimuli (blue stars) represented and their interference pattern after 20, 50, 100, 150, 200 and 250 ms. Stimuli from the different sensory organs can enter the model at any location of the model.
+The output window shown in Fig. T1 is giving qualitative evidence of the processing of the model.
+In the example in Fig. T2 there are 2 external (red stars) and 3 internal stimuli (blue stars) represented and their interference pattern after 20, 50, 100, 150, 200 and 250 ms. Stimuli from the different sensory organs can enter the model at any location of the model.
 The internal and external stimuli are copied, statistically processed, compared to existing information and integrated.
 As a consequence, the entered information is distributed over the whole model, which makes it available at any column after a distinct time period.
 External and internal stimuli generate a complex interference pattern and if not indexed those stimuli are indistinguishable on the level of non-local information processing.
 It is not clear whether information is lost, modulated or translated in the model, however the bordering conditions and the damping have big influence on maintenance of detecting frequency coded input.